Last Updated on

 - Pet Passport OR vet records

-- Dog backpack (Kaya enjoys carrying around her backpack on hikes.
+- Dog backpack (Our dog enjoys carrying around her backpack on hikes.
 Make sure you research one that has a proper fit and is the correct weight for your dog.
 We have a backpack from Outward Hound and fill it with her dishes, some food and treats.
 It makes our backpacks lighter and since she is a working breed she really enjoys carrying it around)

 - Food and treats